mosmn/Notes/sections/css/transforms.md

 }
 ```

-However, `matrix` is rarely used due to its poor readability and complexity.
-It is not typically written by hand, and in most cases, other transform function values are preferred.
-You can get a gist of how `matrix` works in [this article](https://www.quackit.com/css/functions/css_matrix_function.cfm).
+Matrix is a way of combining all transform functions into one.
+It is seldom used due to its poor readability, and almost never written by hand.
+Unless you have a very complex transformation to apply, you should use other transform function values instead.

+It is enough for you to know *that* these functions exist and generally how they work.
+However, it is not important for you to feel comfortable building with them.
+Skim [this article](https://www.quackit.com/css/functions/css_matrix_function.cfm) to get the gist of `matrix`.

 ### Benefits of Transforms

-The `transform` property is advantageous due to its impact on CSS triggers and hardware acceleration via the device's GPU.
-It occurs during **composition**, making it cheaper to use compared to many other CSS properties.
-You can learn more about CSS triggers in [The Pixel Pipeline](https://developers.google.com/web/fundamentals/performance/rendering/#the_pixel_pipeline) section from Google's Web Fundamentals.
+In order to understand why the `transform` property is great, you have to be aware of CSS triggers.
+You can learn about it in [The Pixel Pipeline](https://developers.google.com/web/fundamentals/performance/rendering/#the_pixel_pipeline) section from Google's Web Fundamentals.

-Additionally, `transform` can be hardware-accelerated through a device's [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit), which enhances performance, especially for transitions and animations.
-You can check a table of which triggers are executed with each CSS property [here](https://web.archive.org/web/20220727225220/https://csstriggers.com/).
+The key benefit of using `transform` is that it occurs during **composition**.
+This makes it cheaper to use compared to many other CSS properties.
+You can see a table of what triggers are executed with each CSS property [here](https://web.archive.org/web/20220727225220/https://csstriggers.com/).

+Another benefit of `transform` is that it can be hardware-accelerated via a device's [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit) (you don't have to understand how a GPU works but it is good to be aware of the term and what it means).
+This benefit is more prominent when it comes to transitions and animations which you will learn about in the following lessons.